It’s Never Too Late To Be Fit

 Lifestyle Research Institute, two-thirds of all senior Canadians have

-Population Health Survey, only 34 percent of men and 29 percent of women
+Population Health Survey found that only 34 percent of men and 29 percent of women

 over the age of 55 engaged in 15 minutes or more of physical activity each